tonghuikang/blog/_posts/2025-06-09-engineering-for-software.md

 You want to connect AI to all these data sources.
 AI should be given access to all the internally public information so that it can gather all the context it needs to do well at the job.
 You need to invest in tools that AI can use to access all the context they want.

+But context alone is not enough.
+AI needs to be able to act on that context.

 ## Empower AI with the ability to execute